Debouncing and Throttling in JavaScript

 });

-In the above example, the debounce function takes a func parameter which represents the function to be debounced and a delay parameter refers to indicating the period of inactivity required before executing the function.
-The debouncedSearch function is created by passing the searchProducts function and a delay of 300 milliseconds.
+In the above example, the debounce function takes a func parameter that represents the function to debounce and a delay parameter that indicates the period of inactivity before executing the function.
+We create the debouncedSearch function by passing the searchProducts function and setting a delay of 300 milliseconds.

-The event listener listens for key-up events on the search input field and calls debouncedSearch, ensuring that the API request is sent only after the user pauses typing for 300 milliseconds.
+The event listener listens for key-up events on the search input field.
+It calls debouncedSearch to send the API request only after the user pauses typing for 300 milliseconds.

 What is Throttling?

-Throttling, similar to debouncing, limits the rate at which a function can be invoked.
-However, unlike debouncing, throttling ensures that the function is executed at regular intervals, regardless of how frequently the event is triggered.
+Throttling, similar to debouncing, limits how often you can invoke a function.
+Unlike debouncing, it executes the function at regular intervals, no matter how frequently the event occurs.

-This can be particularly useful in scenarios where you want to restrict the frequency of function calls, such as handling scroll events or button clicks.
+This is useful when you want to limit how often a function runs.
+Examples include handling scroll events or button clicks.

-Suppose you have a button that triggers an animation on a web page, and you want to limit how frequently the animation can be triggered.
+Suppose you have a button that triggers an animation on a web page.
+You want to limit how often the animation can be triggered.
 You can implement throttling to control the execution rate.
 Here’s an example of how to achieve this using JavaScript:

 function throttle(func, delay) {